Everest Gokyo Valley TrekEverest Gokyo Valley Trek

 • Lightweight Towel: Quick-dry trekking towel for showers.

 Before we start the trek, we will go through this list in our briefing to ensure you have everything essential.
 Anything missing can be rented or bought in Kathmandu or even Namche Bazaar (gear is widely available, though genuine quality comes at a price).
-Remember that layers are key – it can be warm hiking in the sun and freezing at night.
-By layering, you can adjust easily.
+Check our: Common Trekking Gear for Nepal for more details.

 Trekking in the Everest (Khumbu) region requires a couple of permits, which are mandatory and checked along the route.
 The necessary Everest trek permits are: